kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 But as awesome as it was, <code>XMLHttpRequest</code> didn't change (most of) the world's opinion that the web was a fad.

 <h3>...A Guy Writes A Blog Post</h3>
-That all changed when web developer <a href="http://adaptivepath.org/ideas/ajax-new-approach-web-applications/">Jesse James Garrett wrote an article</a> labeling apps that used <code>XMLHttpRequest</code> as "AJAX applications."
+That all changed when web developer <a href="http://adaptivepath.org/ideas/ajax-new-approach-web-applications/">Jesse James Garrett wrote an article</a> defining apps that used <code>XMLHttpRequest</code> as "AJAX applications."

 The article outlined how to build a web page that could load content without using page refreshes.
 In order to build AJAX apps, it said, you needed <code>XMLHttpRequest</code>, CSS, JavaScript and, of course, the DOM.

-The creativity inspired by the DOM API was far outshone by the creativity inspired by AJAX.
-AJAX let developers build games, calendar apps, word processing apps, whatever you can think of.
+The creativity inspired by AJAX was far out-shined the creativity inspired by the DOM API.
+AJAX let developers build games, calendar apps, word processing apps, any robust app you can think of.

 With the sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.
-Everyone started paying attention to it again.
+Everyone started paying attention to it again: the web was clearly not a fad.

 <h3>...JSON takes it from here</h3>
 Next came <a href="http://www.json.org/">JSON</a>, which was a uniform data format for the browser.
-It didn't fully eliminate the need to for backend database systems, but it certainly lessened the browsers dependencies on them.
+It didn't fully eliminate the need for backend database systems, but it certainly lessened the browsers dependency on them.

-The data was in the form of a standard object/POJO/whatever that could easily be extracted with JavaScript.
-Whether you were using PHP, .NET, Java, etc., or a specific SQL set up, JSON just worked.
+The data was in the form of a standard object that could easily be extracted with JavaScript.
+No matter what your database looked like or what language it used, JSON just worked.

 It's key to note that DOM manipulation was still in wide use among developers at this point.
-It still had issues, but the developer community defined best practices, using <a href="http://jquery.com/">jQuery</a>, to manage those issues the best that it could.
+It still had issues, but the developer community defined best practices, like using <a href="http://jquery.com/">jQuery</a>, to manage those issues the best that it could.

+<h3>...Now, The Frameworks</h3>
+With AJAX, JSON and DOM best practices in place, it made sense to encapsulate them in complete software bundles.
+One-stop pieces of software that gave developers all the tools they needed to build an app.

+That's where frameworks came in. <a href="http://www.javascriptmvc.com/">JavaScript MVC</a>, <a href="https://dojotoolkit.org/">Dojo</a> and <a href="http://backbonejs.org/">Backbone</a> were the first popular ones, then came Angular, Ember, Dart, Knockout...and on and on.

+<h3>...And Here comes React</h3>